CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/User-guide/User-guide.md

 ---
 title: "User Guide"
-description: "Complete step-by-step guide for using the platform, designed for all users including beginners."
+description: "Genereal guide for using the platform"
 weight: 1001
 menu:
   docs: